Self Employed Remortgages

 How long do you have to wait before remortgaging?

-You usually need to own a property for 6 months before remortgaging it.
+To remortgage, it's usually a requirement that you've owned the property for a minimum of six months first.
 Strictly speaking, it's 6 months from when your details are added to the title deeds at the Land Registry.

 However, the Registry will often backdate your entry to the purchase completion date.
-In any event, some providers will consider lending before you're added to the title deeds.
+In any event, some providers are happy to lend before you're added to the title deeds.

 Day One Remortgages